 - Dirt bin is easy to disassemble

-- Brush tools don’t lock in place
+- Brush tools don’t have a quick-release lock

-It isn’t a bad thing because anyone who shopped for a cordless knows that Dyson is top dog in this niche.
+It isn’t a bad thing because anyone who shopped for a cordless knows that Dyson is a top dog in this niche.

 So it isn’t a bad idea to copy a successful design.

-Before I continue, please watch this video so that you have an idea what this product is about, the performance and everything else.
+Before I continue, please watch this video so that you have an idea of what this product is about, the performance and everything else.